daakiv/infant_mortality_app/README.md

 ## Versioning

-We use Git and github and for versioning.
+We used Git and github and for versioning.

 ## Authors